HasanthiYenuganti/HasanthiYenuganti/README.md

 - 👀 I’m interested in ...java
 - 🌱 I’m currently learning c and python..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hasanthiyenuganti363@gmail.com
+- I have recently participated in SIH and got selected for college level
+- I have done a presentation on for a paper titled SmarTy: An Intelligent Voice Response System Model for Indian Local Languages
 - ..

 <!---